 The waste to energy supply chain is at the heart of the new circular economy.
 The establishment of a global market for wastes and waste materials destined for energy plants can ensure all value is extracted from residual waste as well as recognise over 150 million tonnes of CO2 equivalent savings by reducing methane released from landfill and reducing the need to burn fossil fuels for energy.

-Find out how Sales Manager, Laura Wood and Quality Freight UK, were able to provide an eco-friendly logistics solution to deliver recycled wood material into the UK and add value to a customer’s supply chain.
+Find out how Sales Manager, Laura Wood and Peel Ports Logistics, were able to provide an eco-friendly logistics solution to deliver recycled wood material into the UK and add value to a customer’s supply chain.

 MECORE is a leader in the European waste market, helping companies with their existing and new recycling solutions and energy supplies.
 Using a network of agents, MECORE is the connecting factor in combining supply and demand, processing capabilities, logistics and quality management into a meaningful and profitable long-term solution for all parties involved.

 One recent project was to deliver vessels of 2000 – 3000 tonnes of recycled wood material from the Netherlands into the UK.
 Due to the lightweight nature of the recycled wood material, it required an efficient handling and excellent transport service to ensure it was loaded safely onto the vessel and discharged efficiently to avoid any demurrage.

 Peel Ports and the Peel Ports Logistics team (part of the Peel Ports Group) worked in partnership, playing to each of their strengths, to execute a port centric and eco-friendly solution to move the cargo using a vessel solution approach.
 Normally this type of product would be delivered by road however by offering a vessel orientated solution we were able to reduce road miles and almost half the carbon footprint of this supply chain.